RhetTbull/osxphotos/README.md

 e.g. if Photo description is "my description":

  • "{descr|titlecase}" renders to: "My Description"

-(path_sep): optional path separator to use when joining path-like fields, for example {folder_album}.
-Default is "/".

 e.g. If Photo is in Album1 in Folder1: